canopy-js/canopy-js/README.md

 #### Local References

-A local link connects a topic to a subtopic, or a subtopic to a subtopic.
+A local reference connects a topic to a subtopic, or a subtopic to a subtopic.
 When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a page.
 One makes an local reference by referencing a named paragraph in the same file as the reference:

 ```
 Topic1: This is the topic, and this is a link to [[Subtopic1]].